endikatapia/endikatapia/README.md

 ### Hi there 👋

+I'm a Researcher at Aeronautics Advanced Manufacturing Center (CFAA) part of the University of the Basque Country.

+My main research area is parallel and distributed computing, with focus on scalable data systems and industrial communication protocols.

+For more details about my publications, teaching, etc, please check out my personal webpage.

 <!--
 **endikatapia/endikatapia** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.